acceleratedscience/open-ad-toolkit/README_plugins.md

 - **[GT4SD](https://github.com/GT4SD/gt4sd-core):** Generative methods and property inference
 - **[BMFM](https://research.ibm.com/projects/biomedical-foundation-models):** Biomedical Foundation Models

-Additinal available plugins will we published on the OpenAD Portal (coming soon)
+Additinal available plugins will we published on the OpenAD Portal (coming soon).

 ### DS4SD (Deep Search)
 The DS4SD plugin lets you search for similar molecules, substructures and other data from patents and industry literature.